 At Moorlands Junior School, we believe that a holistic approach should be adopted when making decisions about the type and amount of support a child receives.
 Factors such as existing diagnosis, assessment results and ongoing teacher judgements will be considered by all those working with the child.
-This may include the class teacher, teaching assistants, the school SENCO and the Headteacher.
-Outside agencies may be involved, especially when further assessment may be required, such as an Educational Psychologist, Speech and Language Therapists or CAMHS (Child and Adolescent Mental Health Services).
-Parents will be involved at all stages of the decision process, from in-class support to more structured and intensive support which may be suggested from
+This may include the class teacher, teaching assistants, the school SENCOs and the Headteacher.
+Outside agencies may be involved, especially when further assessment may be required, such as an Educational Psychologist, Speech and Language Therapists or Healthy Young Minds.
+Parents will be involved at all stages of the decision process, from in-class support to more structured and intensive support which may be suggested from Trafford Local Authority.

-Trafford Local Authority.
 Support is monitored regularly by the class teacher and the SENCO and any concerns can be raised with them at any time.
-If further complaints need to be made concerning provision at school, the school complaints procedure can be followed and the Headteacher contacted.
+If complaints need to be made concerning provision at school, the school complaints procedure can be followed and the Headteacher contacted.